zbalkan/zbalkan.github.io/_posts/2025-08-04-wazuh-devenv.md

 ### Deployment Simplicity

 This one is debatable.
-It is easier to update/add/delete the rules from Wazuh dashboard, hit Save, then Restart.
+It is easier to update/add/delete the rules from the Wazuh Dashboard, hit Save, then Restart.
 But will it work?
 That's another issue.
 But at least, when you build your CI/CD pipeline with your tooling -Gitea, GitHub, Gitlab, Bitbucket, Jenkins, etc.- you have an end-to-end secure deployment capability.
 Once the changes are approved and merged to the `master` or `main` branch, they can be copied to the Wazuh manager and loaded by restarting the service.
-You can use a pull approach with cron jobs or systemd unit files cloning your repo and then copying files locally on servers, restarting services with bash scripts.
+You can use a pull approach with cron jobs or systemd unit files, cloning your repo and then copying files locally on servers, restarting services with bash scripts.
 Or you can consider a push approach with the Wazuh API in your pipeline to update the rules and decoders.

 The Git repo becomes the source of truth.